CongYidan/Employee-Document-System/README.md

-# PersonalJournalWebsite
+# Employee Document System
-This is a full-stack web application which can store personal journals for multiple users.
+This full-stack web application requires users to log in to write documents.
 The app is written in JavaScript.